-The EPSR aims to deliver new and more effective rights for citizens through 20 key principles.5 Jean-Claude Juncker, President of the European Commission (2014-19), announced the EPSR in his 2015 State of the Union speech6 and it was jointly signed by the European Parliament, the Council and the Commission on 17 November 2017.7 the 2019 country reports by benchmarking Member States against 12 separate indicators taken from the European Commission's social scoreboard, as outlined in Table 1.
+The EPSR aims to deliver new and more effective rights for citizens through 20 key principles.
+Jean-Claude Juncker, President of the European Commission (2014-19), announced the EPSR in his 2015 State of the Union speech and it was jointly signed by the European Parliament, the Council and the Commission on 17 November 2017.